-New Year resolutions for busy moms and goal setting are a crucial part of helping us keep our sanity throughout the year.
+New Year resolutions for moms and goal setting are a crucial part of helping us keep our sanity throughout the year.

 After all, there is quite a lot on our plate that comes from every direction.
-Kids, spouse, the home, extended family, professional life, church, the dog, the goldfish, the bake sale… I mean, you name it, it requires our attention!
+Kids, spouse, the home, extended family, professional life, kid’s sport, church, the dog, the goldfish, the bake sale… I mean, you name it, it requires our attention!

 It is for that reason that we must formulate a concise plan to help us navigate throughout the year.
 We do so by setting realistic goals and attainable resolutions at the begging of each year.